kuleuven/iRODS-User-Training/05_iCommands_Handson_User-Training.md

 echo 'hello' | istream write -a test1
 ```

 ### Functional iCommands

 With the commands in this section, we will do functional data operations like data uploading/downloading, access control and verifying/synchronizing data.
 This constitutes the basis of data management in iRODS.

 #### Data Upload
 We can store a file into iRODS.
-If the destination data object or collection are not provided, the current iRODS directory and the input file name are used.
+If the destination data object or collection are not provided, the current iRODS collection and the input file name are used.

 To upload data into iRODS we should have a data object in our VSC system.
 Thus we should first create a data file in our Linux home directory.